tscode/tood/README.md

 # Append a new task with the context tag 'groceries' to the todo list
 $ td add have to go shopping +groceries

-# Append an important task with context and project tag
+# Append an important task with context and project tags
 $ td add ! email to my chef +work +projectA/subproject

 # List the active entries